shiftshapr/context-coding/08_DEFAULT_WORKFLOW_MANIFEST.md

 ## Workflow Execution Order

 ```
-PM → SD → TEST → RED → WHITE → PURPLE → BLINDSPOT → BLUE → [LEARN] → DEVOPS → ETHICS
+PM → SD → TEST → RED → WHITE → PURPLE → BLINDSPOT → BLUE → [LEARN] → [META] → DEVOPS → ETHICS
 ```

+**Note**:
-**Note**: The `[LEARN]` phase is automatically executed by BLUE as part of the final review process.
+- The `[LEARN]` phase is automatically executed by BLUE as part of the final review process.
 It is not a separate agent but a mandatory learning phase that BLUE must complete before final approval.
+- The `[META]` phase is automatically executed by META agent after the learning phase.
+META evaluates learning effectiveness and proposes improvements.
+META can also be invoked on-demand or periodically to review learning system effectiveness.

 ## Blind-Spot Audit Checklist
 - [ ] Are all edge cases covered?